-2021 was a year of reckoning.
+2022 was a year of leaping.

-NOTE
+NOTE.

-WEL advances to counter the bumpy ride strongly and boldly.
+WEL advances to take a step into the horizon, strongly and boldly.

-No one could have fully prepared for the events of 2020-2021.
-Living with and through the pandemic has proven rough, but this is the case everywhere.
 Rather than sit back and wait, WEL continues to focus on adaptability and learning in order to be accountable for women's rights and gender equality in Kenya as we have been.
-We know that transforming women's social, economic and political circumstances requires sustained change across many fronts and Covid-19 is just a test of time.
+We know that transforming women's social, economic and political circumstances requires sustained change across many fronts and elections and government change-over is just a matter of time.
 It is clear that out work is needed now even more than ever.
 This is why our fight and work to tackle the interrelated issues of power, leadership, social-economic and gender-based violence remains unwavering.